Four Beatles, Three Graces and two football teams equals one boss city.

 The statistics tell a sorry tale, approximately 30 pubs close every week in the UK which means all our locals are getting further away.
 However, the Liverpool beer scene is alive and kicking and never underestimate the power of a pint.
 Your favourite boozers need you all year round, head down for a pint, a game of pool, darts or play a board game and you’re in for a fun night.
 Liverpool isn’t short of boozers, we’re well known for one of the best nights out in the UK and for good reason.
 Lucky for you, we’ve navigated your way through the hops headquarters and have created a beer compendium of 12 venues worth having a pint in.
 Read it here.

-BBC Culture just announced Liverpool’s Central Library to be one of the ten most beautiful libraries in the world, making the visit all the more poignant.
+BBC Culture viewers announced Liverpool’s Central Library to be one of the ten most beautiful libraries in the world a couple of years ago, making the visit all the more poignant.
 The library is located in several adjoining historic buildings on the city’s historic William Brown Street.
 The building boasts over 4 million items with everything from documents to books to be discovered.
 Its sheer beauty can’t be articulated with mere words, you’ll have to go see it for yourself.

 The Outdoor Spaces To Drink